maximecb/noisecraft/README.md

 Browser-based visual programming language and platform for sound synthesis and music making.
 Once NoiseCraft is more functional and stable, it will be open sourced under the GPLv2.
-When the app is deployed it will be live at https://noisecraft.app.
 The goal is for the app to remain free to use and ad-free for the foreseeable future.
+You can try the app at https://noisecraft.app, but please note that it's a work in progress and you may run into bugs.

 ## Design